rewtnull/kernel-changelog-shell-parser/README.md

 	Required option is --kernel, and optionally an integer or a hash

-	Note: The POSIX compatible version only supports the short options.
+	Note: The POSIX version only supports the short options.

 DEPENDENCIES